nnsun/CourseGrab/README.md

 Every Cornell student runs into trouble with the hectic course signup system, adding some very unneeded stress to the semester.

 Need to add a course but there are no empty slots?
-Give us your email address and the five digit course ID of the lecture or discussion you want to join, and we'll email you when the course is open!
+Give us your email address and the course ID of the lecture or discussion you want to join, and we'll email you when the course is open!

 Deployed Spring 2017.
-Hosted at https://cornellcoursegrab.com .
+Hosted at https://cornellcoursegrab.com.

 Built for BigRed//Hacks 2016 by Chase Thomas and Ning Ning Sun